Modern Slavery Statement 2024

 In relation to the recorded music side of our business, we consider there to be a very low risk of slavery and human trafficking in both our own business and our supply chains.
 Our group wide hiring procedures and employment policies ensure that the risk of slavery and human trafficking in our business is kept low.
 Our suppliers and manufacturers of physical products, the majority of whom are based in Europe, are subject to careful due diligence and the requirement to comply with our Supplier Social Responsibility Policy.

-Given the nature of Bravado’s merchandise business (i.e. the sale and manufacture of apparel and other goods), we are cognisant that here there is a greater risk of modern slavery and human trafficking in our supply chains due to the fact that textiles is globally recognised as a high risk industry.
+Given the nature of UMG’s merchandise business (i.e. the sale and manufacture of apparel and other goods), we are cognisant that here there is a greater risk of modern slavery and human trafficking in our supply chains due to the fact that textiles is globally recognised as a high risk industry.
 We minimise such risks by selecting suppliers who share our commitment to human rights and incorporating the UMG Supplier Social Responsibility Policy into our manufacturing agreements.

 With regard to the third-party businesses that we work with, our due diligence and ongoing monitoring procedures (as set out in this statement) ensure that we keep the risk of modern slavery in our supply chain as low as possible.